Reloaded-Project/Reloaded.Hooks-rs/docs/arch/operations.md

 ### JumpAbsolute

-!!! info "Represents jumping to an absolute address stored in a register or memory."
+!!! info "Represents jumping to an absolute address stored in a register."

 !!! note "JIT is free to encode this as a relative branch if it's possible."